Global Environmental Issues

 What is Climate Change?

-Natural Disasters and the Economic Losses They Cause Are Increasing
+Natural Disasters and the Economic Losses They Cause Are on the Increase

 The consequences of climate change are evident in various abnormal weather patterns worldwide, leading to an increase in natural disasters such as heavy rainfall, floods, heatwaves, and droughts.
-As a result, economic losses due to natural disasters are escalating annually.
+Economic losses due to natural disasters are escalating annually.
 Beside posing risks to living environments, climate change adversely affects economies.

 A line graph depicting the number of natural disasters and their economic losses.
 The incidence of disasters such as droughts, record temperatures, floods, landslides, storms, and wildfires continued to rise to 3,500 by 2009, with economic losses surpassing $1.2 trillion in 2019.
 Source: WMO, 2021